Mark Jackson

-Mark A. Jackson (born April 1, 1965) is an American former professional basketball player.
-A point guard from St. John's University, he played for the New York Knicks, Los Angeles Clippers, Indiana Pacers, Denver Nuggets, Toronto Raptors, Utah Jazz, and Houston Rockets of the National Basketball Association (NBA) in a career spanning from 1987 to 2004.
+Mark A. Jackson (born April 1, 1965) is an American former professional basketball player who was a point guard in the National Basketball Association (NBA).
+He played college basketball for the St. John's Red Storm and was selected by the New York Knicks in the first round of the 1987 NBA draft with the 18th overall pick.
+He played in the NBA for the Knicks, Los Angeles Clippers, Indiana Pacers, Denver Nuggets, Toronto Raptors, Utah Jazz, and Houston Rockets in a career spanning from 1987 to 2004.

 After retiring from playing basketball, Jackson became a broadcast commentator for ESPN and ABC alongside his former coach Jeff Van Gundy and play-by-play man Mike Breen.
-He also worked as an analyst for The YES Network's New Jersey Nets games.
-In 2011 the Golden State Warriors hired Jackson as head coach.
+He also worked as an analyst for YES Network's New Jersey Nets games.
+In 2011, the Golden State Warriors hired Jackson as head coach.
 He coached the team for three seasons, but was fired in 2014 despite leading the Warriors to consecutive playoff appearances for the first time in over 20 years.
+Following this, he returned to ESPN and continued working as a commentator until his removal in 2023.